aprbw/traffic_prediction/README.md

 Things are usually better defined through exclusions, so here are similar things that I do not include:

-* NYC taxi and bike, are not included, because they tend to be represented as a grid, not a graph.
+* NYC taxi and bike (and other similar datsets, like uber), are not included, because they tend to be represented as a grid, not a graph.

 * Predicting the movement of individual cars through sensors for the purpose of self-driving car